-For a little holiday drama (the good kind) around your dinner table, try serving this fabulous dish.
+For a little extra drama (the good kind) around your table this holiday season, try serving this spectacular dish.
 Spoiler alert – your pasta is about to turn vividly reddish-purple, and it’s a bit of a show stopper.

 Over this maroon-hued pasta, I served a quick marinara, fueled by a flavorful vegetable medley.
 If you don’t have each one of these vegetables, just use what you have, but make sure you include onion and garlic, at a minimum.

 Dinner was n the table in 20 or 30 minutes, and oh my goodness, this combination was amazing.
 Votes at our table were unanimous, and that means this one goes into our regular rotation.